Arthur Atta

-Club career
+Career

 Atta is a youth product of AS Saint Jacques, Rennes and Metz.
 As a youth he played as goalkeeper, winger and forward, before moving back to play as defensive midfielder.
 He was promoted to Metz's reserves in 2021.
 He made his professional debut with Metz in a 0–0 Ligue 2 tie with Niort on 26 December 2022, where he was named man of the match.
 On 25 January 2023, he signed his first professional contract with Metz until 2026.

-Personal life
+On 30 August 2024, Atta joined Udinese in Italy on loan with an option to buy.
+The following June he completed a permanent transfer to the club, signing a four-year contract.

+International career

 Born in France, Atta is of Beninese descent.
+He played for the France U20s at the 2024 Maurice Revello Tournament.